-- 1. The calendar year in which the participant reaches age 72 (if age 701/2 was attained after December 31, 2019). - 2.
+- 1. The calendar year in which the participant reaches age 72 (if age $70^{1/2}$ was reached after December 31, 2019). - 2.
 The calendar year in which he or she retires from employment with the employer maintaining the plan.

-However, the plan may require the participant to begin receiving distributions by April 1 of the year after the participant reaches age 72 (if age 701⁄2 was attained after December 31, 2019) even if the participant has not retired.
+However, the plan may require the participant to begin receiving distributions by April 1 of the year after the participant reaches age 72 (if age 701/2 was reached after December 31, 2019) even if the participant has not retired.

-If the participant is a 5% owner of the employer maintaining the plan, the participant must begin receiving distributions by April 1 of the first year after the calendar year in which the participant reached age 72 (if age 701⁄2 was attained after December 31, 2019).
+If the participant is a 5% owner of the employer maintaining the plan, the participant must begin receiving distributions by April 1 of the first year after the calendar year in which the participant reached age 72 (if age 701⁄2 was reached after December 31, 2019).
 For more information, see Tax on Excess Accumulation in Pub.
 575 about distributions prior to 2020.

 Note.
-Individuals who reach age 72 after December 31, 2022, may delay receiving their required minimum distribution until April 1 of the year following the year in which they turn age 73.
+Individuals who reach age 72 after December 31, 2022, may delay receiving their required minimum distribution until April 1 of the year following the year in which they reach age 73.